Patents can be a very profitable revenue source, allowing a company to benefit from a long-term investment in research and development.

-Huawei announced it will charge up to $2.50 in royalties for each smartphone using network patents that it controls, coming in lower than many other players in the area.
-Making your patents more appealing with lower fees can be an effective strategy for long-term market gain.
+Huawei announced recently it will charge up to $2.50 in royalties for each smartphone using network patents that it controls.
+While this is lower than other more-established players in the area, it still reflects positively on the company’s R&D.

-The company isn’t alone in profiting from their patents, with other large tech providers such as Ericsson committing to up to $5 per device, while Qualcomm has topped out at $7.50 in the past.
-And when this strategy looks effective for a global provider, your portfolio could work for you in a similar way.
+The company isn’t alone in profiting from their patents, with other large tech providers such as Ericsson able to receive royalties to up to $5 per device, and Qualcomm which has topped out at $7.50 in the past.
+With many millions of smartphones sold per year, each company earns a significant portion of its revenue from these royalties.

-Huawei undercutting charges for their advancements with new 5G technology could become a lucrative pivot from smartphone manufacturing.
+Huawei’s collection of patent royalties for their advancements with new 5G technology could become a lucrative supplement to smartphone manufacturing.
 Their patents already brought in over $1.2 billion between 2019 and 2021, and they seem intent on growing that number further.

 Though the company won’t be netting as much as its competitors, they have said they will use the royalties that do come in to reinvest in research and development to stay competitive against the likes of Ericsson and Nokia.